 3.52.5.2.2 Subscriptions for SubmissionSets metadata

 Document Metadata Notification Broker that accepts a Subscribe Request containing a filter expression based on the FindSubmissionSets stored query shall yield a match as described in Section 3.52.5.2.
 The subscription filter expression represents a subset of the FindSubmissionSets query parameters, with a specific extension.
-A Document Metadata Subscriber MAY be able to create a filter expression that includes XDSSubmissionSet.patientId, XDSSubmissionSet.sourceId, XDSSubmissionSet.author and XDSSubmissionSet.intendedRecipient.
+A Document Metadata Subscriber MAY be able to create a filter expression that includes XDSSubmissionSet.patientId, XDSSubmissionSet.sourceId, XDSSubmissionSet.authorPerson and XDSSubmissionSet.intendedRecipient.
 Parameters that can be used for this type of filter are described below:

 $XDSSubmissionSetPatientId: this is a required parameter that contains the identifier of the patient target of the clinical content published by a submission and represent the value of the XDSSubmissionSet.PatientId metadata;

-$XDSSubmissionSetSourceId: this optional parameter identifies the source of the content published by the submission and represent the value of the XDSSubmissionSets.sourceId metadata;
+$XDSSubmissionSetSourceId: this optional parameter identifies the source of the content published by the submission and represent the value of the XDSSubmissionSet.sourceId metadata.
+This parameter may be multi-valued;

-$XDSSubmissionSetAuthor: this optional parameter identifies the author person of the content published by the submission and represents the value of the XDSSubmissionSets.author metadata.
+$XDSSubmissionSetAuthorPerson: this optional parameter identifies the authorPerson of the content published by the submission and represents the value of the XDSSubmissionSet.authorPerson metadata.
 This parameter may be multi-valued;

 $XDSSubmissionSetIntendedRecipient: this is an optional parameter for the subscription.
 A Document Metadata Subscriber shall be able to subscribe this parameter in addition to other parameters which have direct correspondence with query parameters.
 This parameter represents the value of the XDSSubmissionSet.intendedRecipient metadata.
 This parameter identifies initial targets intended for a submission.
 This parameter may be multi-valued.